Pest control hub

 Burrowing by this species weakens banks and causes accelerated erosion.
 Damage to fishing nets and catch is also common.
 Where there are high densities of the species, water blockages can be an issue.
 This species also hosts liver fluke (Paragonimus sp.) that is harmful to human health.

-The Chinese mitten crab is also a generalist feeder, having impacts on the freshwater and brackish environment where in high densities due to it's tendency to cause an imbalance in the local ecosystem.
+The Chinese mitten crab is also a generalist feeder, having impacts on the freshwater and brackish environment where in high densities tends to cause an imbalance in the local ecosystem.

 You can help prevent the spread of marine pests by: